basnijholt/dotbins/README.md

   fzf: junegunn/fzf
 ```

+This minimal configuration works because dotbins will:
-This will download and autodetect the latest release from GitHub and install it in to the specified `tools_dir` (defaults to `~/.dotbins`).
+1. Auto-detect the latest release from GitHub
+2. Choose an appropriate asset based on your platform/architecture
+3. Extract the binary with a matching name (e.g., "fzf" for the fzf tool)
+4. Track the installed version and timestamp

-When auto-detect is not possible or you want to be more explicit, you can specify the following fields:
+When auto-detection isn't possible or you need more control, you can provide detailed configuration:

 ```yaml
 tool-name:
   repo: owner/repo                 # Required: GitHub repository